rust-lang/www.rust-lang.org/CONTRIBUTING.md

 groups.
 You can learn more about the teams and working groups on the Governance page of the site.

-We are currently pausing new company listings for the 'Production' page while we figure out a better process for it.
+We are currently pausing for a new company listings for the 'Production' page while we figure out a better process for it.

 ## Development